Meditation Teacher Training Courses from the British School of Meditation

 Learning how to meditate can transform your life and the life of others.

 The British School of Meditation based in Cheltenham has been established to meet this growing need and help you to become a meditation teacher.
-The practical course is taught by Helen Galpin and Mary Pearson who between them have a wealth of experience and expertise in teaching people how to meditate.

 If you want to teach others to meditate this is the course for you.